Case Title: Barnes, II v. Gracia Mexican Kitchen, LLC

 You will not pay anything to join this case.
 This case is being handled on a contingency fee basis.
 Our firm will only be paid if we win the case and recover your back wages.
 Our payment will come out of the recovery amount.

-Defendants’ motions to dismiss as to Defendants Hoeg, Martinez, Gracia Mexican Kitchen, and Pasta Company has been denied.
+November Update: Defendants’ motions to dismiss as to Defendants Hoeg, Martinez, Gracia Mexican Kitchen, and Pasta Company have been denied.